Urigo/graphql-modules/docs/introduction/dependency-injection.md

 ## Built-in `ModuleSessionInfo` Provider

 Every GraphQL-Module creates a `ModuleSessionInfo` instance in each network request that contains raw Request from the GraphQL Server, `SessionInjector` that contains Session-scoped instances together with Application-scoped ones and `Context` object which is constructed with `contextBuilder` of the module.
-But, notice that you cannot use this built-in provider.
+But, notice that you cannot use this built-in provider in Application Scope.